kaekeshan/garden/content/compiles/linux/rhel_2.md

                 - **/usr/lib/tmpfiles.d/** are provided by relevant RPM packages
                 - **/run/tmpfiles.d/** are themselves volatile files, normally used by daemons to manage their own runtime temp files
                 - files under **/etc/tmpfiles.d/** are meant for administrators to configure custom temporary locations, and to override vendor provided defaults

-        - commands
+### commands

-            - inspecting and managing deferred user jobs
+- Inspecting and managing deferred user jobs
 - `atq` or `at -l` // to get an overview for the pending jobs for the current user
 - `at -c JOBNUMBER` // to inspect the actual commands that will run when a job is executed
 - `atrm JOBNUMBER` // command removes a scheduled job before its execution
-            - crontab
+- Crontab
 - `crontab -l` // to list the jobs for the current user
 - `crontab -r` // to remove all jobs for the current user
 - `crontab -e` // edit jobs for the current user.
 - `crontab filename` // remove all jobs, and replace with the jobs read form file name.
 If no file is specified, stdin is used.
-            - cleaning and creating temporary files mannualy
+- Cleaning and creating temporary files mannualy
 - `systemd-tmpfiles —create` // creating files and directories
 - `systemd-tmpfiles —clean` // purge all files which have not been accessed , changed or modified more recently than the maximum age defined in the config file.

-        - LAB
-    - DAY 03
-    Tuning System Performance
+## Tuning System Performance
         - theory
             - **tuned daemon**
                 - applies tuning adjustments both statically and dynamically, via tuning profiles